bcdavasconcelos/DEVONthink-3/Applescripts/Filter tabs in think windows (for Alfred Workflow).md

-					set TabID to the id of theTab -- preparing the argument set FullID to WinID & "," & TabID -- preparing the argument set theSubtitle to "Select tab in " & class of theWin -- preparing the display info set theName to name of content record in theTab -- preparing the display info set theName to my replaceText(theName, "\"", "")
+					set TabID to the id of theTab -- preparing the argument set FullID to WinID & "," & TabID -- preparing the argument set theSubtitle to "In " & (class of theWin) & space & (index of theWin) -- preparing the display info set theName to name of content record in theTab -- preparing the display info set theName to my replaceText(theName, "\"", "")